onedata/onedata-documentation/doc/administering_onedata/openid_saml_configuration.md

         {elixir, #{
             % Configuration of the login page button displayName => "Elixir",
-            % To use the icon like below, put it in
+            % To use the icon like below, put it in:
-            % /var/www/html/custom/oz_worker/images/elixir.svg
+            %   /var/www/html/custom/oz_worker/images/elixir.svg   - for versions 18.02.*
+            %   /var/www/html/oz_worker/custom/images/elixir.svg   - for versions 19.02.* or higher
             iconPath => "/custom/images/elixir.svg",
             % Background color is useful for icons with transparency.
 Moreover,
             % after selecting an IdP, its icon disappears and a spinner is